taosdata/TDengine/docs/en/14-reference/15-explorer.md

 The description of these two parameters:

-- port：explorer service port
+- port：taos-explorer service port
-- cluster：The end point of the TDengine cluster for the explorer to manage.
+- cluster：The end point of the TDengine cluster for the taos-explorer to manage.
 It supports only websocket connection, so this address is actually the end point of `taosAdapter` service in the TDengine cluster.

 ## Start & Stop